tomwechsler/Microsoft_Certified_Windows_Server_Hybrid_Administrator_Associate/AZ-800/Troubleshooting_Group_Policy.md

 Generates a very detailed report with user and computer policy settings and saves it to a text file.

-Resetting the Default Domain Policy and/or the Default Domain Controller Policy (use the command prompt)
+Resetting the Default Domain Policy and/or the Default Domain Controller Policy (use the command prompt).
 ---------

 dcgpofix /target:Domain